-The schools responsibility in regard to the Return to Title IV funds are as follows:
+The school's responsibility regarding the Return to Title IV funds are as follows:

-- To provide students with the information contained in the R2T4 Policy. - Identifying student who have withdrawn and will be affected by the R2T4 Policy. - Return all unearned Title IV Funds in compliance with The Department of Education requirements.
+- To provide students with the information contained in the R2T4 Policy. - Identifying student who have withdrawn and will be affected by the R2T4 Policy.

+Return all unearned Title IV Funds in compliance with The Department of Education requirements.

-The student's responsibilities in regard to the Return to Title IV funds are as follows:
+The student's responsibilities regarding the Return to Title IV funds are as follows:

-- Return unearned Title IV Funds that were disbursed to the student where in the student was deemed ineligible, based on the R2T4 calculation. - When possible, the student should notify the school in writing of official withdrawal. - If the student cancels their decision to withdraw, the student must notify the school in writing within three business days of the date of the original withdrawal. - All requests to withdraw or cancel a request to withdraw must be delivered to the schools financial aid office. - Student borrowers of the Direct Stafford Loans are required to attend or complete online an Exit Interview before leaving school.
+- Return unearned Title IV Funds that were disbursed to the student where in the student was deemed ineligible, based on the R2T4 calculation. - When possible, the student should notify the school in writing of official withdrawal. - If the student cancels their decision to withdraw, the student must notify the school in writing within three business days of the date of the original withdrawal. - All requests to withdraw or cancel a request to withdraw must be delivered to the school's financial aid office. - Student borrowers of the Direct Stafford Loans are required to attend or complete online an Exit Interview before leaving school.